Touchstone Talks: Ep 3 - What's Your Number?

 I don't know that I ever thought about

-But I don't know that it was a market
+but I don't know that it was a marked

 experience of the first financial advisor.